Stockholm congestion tax: Effects

-From 2006 to 2011, despite a reduction in traffic and increase in favorable public opinion congestion in Stockholm increased.
+From 2006 to 2012, despite a reduction in traffic and increase in favorable public opinion congestion in Stockholm increased by five percent.

 Criticism

 Automatic number plate recognition

 The automatic number-plate recognition has its shortcomings.
-Number plates from Finland and Lithuania have a similar format compared to Swedish number plates, with three letters and three digits.
+Number plates from Finland, Lithuania and Hungary have a similar format compared to Swedish number plates, with three letters and three digits.
 The system can't see the difference, and a Swedish owner might falsely be charged.
 Also stolen and forged plates have caused false payment demand on innocent people.
 All vehicles are photographed so people who notice the false charging and object will have the charge waived.